Report by Daniel Mortlock:

-By the end of the first over of the Cavendish innings the other traitor had revealed his colours, Phil ``Judas'' Marshall pulling Tony Malik (0/25) for a flat six.
+By the end of the first over of the Cavendish innings the other traitor had revealed his colours, Phil "Judas" Marshall pulling Tony Malik (0/25) for a flat six.
 And by the end of the second over the game was probably already lost: the other Cavendish opener, on his way to an imperious 46*, had taken the total to 26.
 Watching this occur showed how important psychology is in top-level sport, as from this moment on there was no fight in the game, and it was just a question of how many overs it would take for the Cavendish to reach the target.
-In the end it was just 6.2, or 50 balls, although there was the slight compensation that we got one wicket, Paul Henderson (1/14) catching and bowling (caught and bowleding?)
+In the end it was just 6.2, or 50 balls - the 62 balls left puts it in the top ten most effortless chases.
+There was at least the slight compensation that we got one wicket, Paul Henderson (1/14) catching and bowling (caught and bowleding?)
 Phil for 32.

 So, a dark end indeed, although we were still in the black for the season overall, having won 14, lost 10 and tied 2 of the non-internal games played.
 After the match there was a nice tea in the bar (and some impromptu team photos) along with a training session for future Pakistani opener Inzamam Malik.
 However it was soon clear that there wasn't enough food for us hungry lads (or, indeed for Anton), so we adjourned to the quasi-trendy Cafe Naz (previously the less imaginatively named Cambridge Curry Centre) for butter chickens and the like.
 There were some quick thank-yous by (and to) Geoff, and some piss-taking from the nearby table of ugly morons, but the real focus was on trying to get the waiters to stop serving us drinks and start serving us curries.
 Here again Anton was the star of the show, gleefully finishing off other people's meals whilst recounting stories of once having eaten so much he had to sleep straight, being unable to bend at all.
 By midnight it was all over, and we went to back to our homes, musing over the season gone, lamenting the length of the English winter, and trying to get to sleep without thinking about Anton's flexibility.